Aegan

-The film revolves around a daredevil cop who, on behalf of his ailing father and the ambition of a lieutenant general, returns to college in Ooty.
-Whilst protecting the general's daughter, he attempts to reconcile with his stepbrother from his father's marriage.
-Furthermore, he has to ward off an international criminal who is trying to kill the general, an ex-aide of his who has turned police approver.
-How the cop manages to solve all three problems forms the crux of the story.

-The film opened to Indian audiences on 25 October 2008, coinciding with the Diwali season; it received mixed reviews.
-The film was dubbed into Hindi language as Jaanbaaz Commando.
+Aegan was released on 27 October 2008, coinciding with Diwali, and received mixed reviews from critics.

 Plot

-The film's story is based around Shiva, a CB-CID officer, and his efforts to foil the terrorist John Chinnappa.
+The film's story is based around Shiva, a CB-CID officer, and his efforts to foil terrorist John Chinnappa.
 Shiva is simultaneously attempting to mend relations with his father's estranged first wife and his half-brother Narain.
 However, complications ensue.

 Major John Chinnappa is a scientist who had created tablets by operating on human guinea pigs.
 His ploys have always been controversial but inconclusive due to the lack of witnesses.
 However, an ex-gang member, General Ram Prasad, became a police approver and is on the verge of revealing John's ploys to the police.
 However, he is on the run to avoid charges.
 The case falls to Commissioner Karthikeyan, Shiva's father, who assigns his son to go and help solve the mission.

-Karthik tells Shiva to attend college in Tamil Nadu – St. John's College, Ooty – to protect Ram's daughter, Pooja, from meeting with her father.
+Karthik tells Shiva to attend college in Tamil Nadu (St. John's College, Ooty) to protect Ram Prasad's daughter Pooja from meeting with her father.
 Shiva pleads that he has never undertaken this type of a mission before and does not know much about the current generation.
-The general points out that, by a strange coincidence, Pooja attends school in the same town where Ram is hiding.
-Shiva can protect Pooja and look for Ram at the same time.
+The general points out that, by a strange coincidence, Pooja attends school in the same town where Ram Prasad is hiding.
+Shiva can protect Pooja and look for Ram Prasad at the same time.
 Shiva goes undercover as a student returning to college after many years away from taking care of the family business.
 He is much older than the other students, who at first make fun of him because of his lack of new-generation styles.
-He also has to deal with the many goofy teachers as well as Albert Aadiyapatham, the idiotic and forgetful principal of the college.
+He also has to deal with the many goofy teachers as well as Albert Aadiyapatham, the idiotic and forgetful college principal.